 With respect to TFRS, TAS 29 recommends that all entities that report in the currency of the same hyperinflationary economy apply this standard from the same date.
 As such, as indicated in TAS 29, in order to ensure application compatibility within Türkiye, all reporting entities are expected to start to use TAS 29 at the same time following an announcement to do so by the POA.
-On 23 November 2023, the POA published an announcement requiring entities that apply TFRS to present their financial statements by adjusting for the impact of inflation for the annual period ending on or after 31 December 2023 in accordance with the principles set out in TAS 29; however, this announcement also provided that institutions authorised to regulate and supervise Turkish companies (e.g., the BRSA as the regulator of Turkish banks) may determine a different transition date and, on 12 December 2023, the BRSA announced that such shall not apply for banks for BRSA Financial Statements as of and for the year ended 31 December 2023.
-On 11 January 2024, the BRSA announced that such will apply for banks for accounting periods starting from 1 January 2025.
-As a result: (a) the Group's and the Bank's BRSA Financial Statements of TAS 29, (b) such inflation adjustments are expected to be applied starting from the BRSA Financial Statements as of and for the spect into this Offering Circular have not applied, and the BRSA Financial Statements for the remainder of 2024 will not apply, the inflation adjustment standards of TAS 29, (b) such inflation adjustments are expected to be applied starting from the BRSA Financial Statements as of and for the BRSA Financial Statements as of and for the BRSA Financial Statements as of and for the BRSA Financial Statements as of and for the species of the impact of 2024 will not apply, the inflation adjustment standards of TAS 29, (b) such inflation adjustments are expected to be applied starting from the BRSA Financial Statements as of and for the three months ended 31 March 2025 and (c) the Group's a from earlier periods prepared without such inflation adjustment.
-In addition, as of and from 31 December 2023 until the full inflation adjustments are made in 2025, deferred tax will be calculated and reflected in a bank's BRSA Financial Statements on the value differences that would have occurred had inflation adjustment been applied to non-monetary assets and liabilities as determined in accordance with the provisions of the tax procedures law; however, pursuant to Turkish law, monetary gain/loss arising from such inflation accounting in the 2024 and 2025 accounting periods will not be taken into account in determining taxable earnings.
+On 23 November 2023, the POA published an announcement requiring entities that apply TFRS to present their financial statements by adjusting for the impact of inflation for the annual period ending on or after 31 December 2023 in accordance with the principles set out in TAS 29; however, this announcement also provided that institutions authorised to regulate and supervise Turkish companies (e.g., the BRSA as the regulator of Turkish banks) may determine a different transition date and, on 12 December 2023, the BRSA announced that such shall not apply for banks for BRSA Financial Statements as of and for the year ended 31 December 2023 (as of the date of this Prospectus, no statement has yet been made with respect to later accounting periods).
+As a result: (a) the Group's and the Bank's BRSA Financial Statements incorporated by reference into this Prospectus have not applied the inflation adjustment standards of TAS 29; however, such adjustments might be applied in the future (including with respect to some or all of the interim and/or annual BRSA Financial Statements for 2023), and (b) the Group's and the Bank's BRSA Financial Statements: (i) are not currently adjusted for inflation and (ii) to the extent they are hereafter so adjusted for inflation, will not be comparable to financial statements from earlier periods prepared without such policies.
+Nonetheless, as of and from 31 December 2023, deferred tax will be calculated and reflected in a bank's BRSA Financial Statements on the value differences that would have occurred had inflation adjustment been applied to non-monetary assets and liabilities as determined in accordance with the provisions of the tax procedures law; however, pursuant to Turkish law, such value difference made in the 2023, 2024 and 2025 accounting periods will not be taken into account in determining taxable earnings.